SunLine Transit Agency: Governance

-Facilities and fleet
+Facilities and bus fleet

 The initial fleet included 22 buses in 1977.
 SunDial paratransit operations started in 1991.

 The SunLine Board of Directors adopted a resolution in 1992 to convert their fleet to alternative fuel, and became the first transit agency in the United States to do so in 1994, using compressed natural gas (CNG) buses.

 Starting in 2000, SunLine began limited operations with hydrogen fuel cell buses, installing a hydrogen fuel station using a Stuart Energy electrolyzer to supply the XCELLSiS ZEbus for a 13-month trial.
 The first revenue operations were conducted with the Thor/ISE ThunderPower fuel cell bus, using an ElDorado National EZ-Rider II chassis, between November 2002 to February 2003.
 By that time, SunLine also had installed a HyRadix methane reformer to generate hydrogen.
 SunLine tested a hydrogen hybrid internal combustion engine (HHICE) bus in early 2005; the bus was subsequently sent to Winnipeg Transit for cold weather testing.

 STA plans to convert their fleet to zero-emission buses (ZEB) by 2035, with only ZEBs purchased starting in 2021.
 Due to the relatively long fixed routes, the final mix of ZEBs is expected to be mostly hydrogen fuel-cell buses.

+Active fleet

 SunLine has two operations and maintenance facilities: one (including the administrative offices) in Thousand Palms, and another in Indio.
 As of 2021, on-site refueling and charging capabilities include an electrolyzer that can produce 900 kg/day of hydrogen at Thousand Palms, which came online in 2019, and six 80 kW AC/DC battery-electric bus chargers, three each at both Thousand Palms and Indio.
 Hydrogen dispensers (using delivered liquid H_{2}) and additional chargers are planned for both facilities.

 Hydrogen production started in November 2000.
 Two electrolyzers and a natural gas reformer were part of the initial installation.
 One electrolyzer, supplied by Teledyne Brown, generated 40 ft3 per hour using 7.5 kW of electricity, supplied by solar panels; the other electrolyzer, supplied by Stuart Energy, produced 1400 ft3 per hour.
 The reformer produced 4200 ft3 per hour.
 The HyRadix Adéo reformer was installed at the end of 2003.